nifemibosun/mini-lang/README.md

 ## Usage
 Once compiled, you can use it to run mini source from your terminal.

-so create a mini source call it hello_world.mini and paste in this code:
+so create a mini source call it hello.mini and paste in this code:
 ```mini
 func mini() {
     println("Hello, Mini\n");